Sipping Bacanora: A Journey Through Northern Mexico’s Spirit

-Like tequila and mezcal, Bacanora is also a mezcal made from the juice of the agave heart, roasted, fermented, and distilled.
+Like tequila and mezcal, Bacanora is also a mezcal made from the juice of the plant’s heart, roasted, fermented, and distilled.

 Some people say that the flavor of this distilled beverage is very similar to tequila, but I can assure you that this is not entirely true.

-It was in the town of Bacanora, Sonora, located in the mountainous region of the State, where the elaboration of the traditional drink started over 300 years ago.
+It was in the town of Bacanora, Sonora, in the mountainous region, where the elaboration of the traditional drink started over 300 years ago.

-Contrary to the strong flavor of the distillates from Jalisco, bacanora is sweeter and contains a higher alcohol grade.
+Contrary to the strong flavor of the distillates from Jalisco, bacanora is sweeter and stronger.

 How is Bacanora produced?

 The “production process” is similar to that of other distillates:

 - The Agave Pacifica used to make bacanora must have at least 8 years of maturation (this to achieve the traditional flavor that distinguishes it)

 - The heart of the selected agaves is cut and roasted inside a clay-type container in an underground oven (these are generally earth excavations of one meter in diameter and a maximum depth of 2 meters)